hewensen/pet_routine/README.md

 # pet_routine
-an application developed by wechat applet for pet hospital
+an application developed by wechat applet for pet hospitals